-ESPN Digital Media has also received numerous awards including the Sports Business Journal Awards for Digital four times in five years (2012, 2011, 2009 and 2008) and the 2011 SBJ Sports Technology Award for WatchESPN.
-ESPN.com has also won seven Sports Emmy’s and two Online Journalism Awards, including the prestigious Award for General Excellence.
+ESPN Digital Media has also received numerous awards including six Sports Business Journal Awards for Digital, including 2015, and the SBJ Sports Technology Award for WatchESPN in 2011.
+ESPN.com has also won eight Sports Emmys and two Online Journalism Awards, including the prestigious Award for General Excellence.

 Kosner was graduated with distinction from Stanford University in 1982 with a bachelor of arts degree in American History.
-Kosner lives in New York with his wife Diane Burstein, their son Luke and his older children, Walter and Grace.
+Kosner lives in New York with his wife Diane Burstein, their son, Luke, and his older children, Walter and Grace.